Clam River (Wisconsin): History

 Evidence of human habitation in the vicinity of the Clam River dates back nearly 1,500 years.
 Several sites associated with Woodland Period culture can be found near the river, including burial mounds, sacred sites, and village sites (most of which are on private property).
 The burial mounds at Spencer and Clam Lakes have been dated to the end of the Middle Woodland Period, ca 500-700 AD.

 Numerous other points of historical interest exist on or nearby the Clam River, including the old Arbuckle House and Logging Dam.
 This house served as a stopping place for travelers along the old Stillwater to La Pointe Mail Road.
 Several logging dams are also known to have existed along the river, demonstrating the river's significance as a channel of commerce during the logging era.
-In 1886, a dam on the Clam River dam was blown up by the hermit Robert Davidson, who claimed the dam interfered with his meadow lands.
+In 1886, a dam on the Clam River was blown up by the hermit Robert Davidson, who claimed the dam interfered with his meadow lands.
 This was the start of a series of events that resulted in the two-mile 1886 St. Croix River log jam, one of the largest log jams to ever occur in the area.
 The release of the Clam River water caused the St. Croix River to rise slightly.
 Sluice dams on several other tributaries, including Kettle River and Snake River, were opened as well, and coincidentally, heavy rain storms caused the rivers to rise further.
 The log jam became over two miles long and the largest to ever occur in the area, reaching an estimated total of 125 to 150 million board feet of pine stuck in the log jam, including 15 million feet coming from the Clam River drive.
 Davidson was later charged for blowing up the dam and jailed for contempt of court.